 - 6.1.
-The doctoral candidate is obliged to follow the DE Programme and complete it successfully and will receive a DE certificate for this.
-The doctoral candidate will register the planning and progress on the DE Programme in the system designated for this. - 6.2.
-The DE Programme consists of the following course components: transferable, research-related and discipline-related skills.
-The Board for Doctorates will specify further requirements concerning the size/ scope of these course components. - 6.3.
-In very exceptional cases, the Board for Doctorates can award exemption from taking a component or course in the DE Programme.
-A request to this effect must be submitted by the doctoral candidate within twelve months of the start of the Doctoral Programme to the director of the Faculty Graduate School. - 6.4.
+The doctoral candidate is obliged to follow the DE Programme and will receive a DE certificate when completing the DE programme successfully.
+The doctoral candidate will register the planning and progress on the DE Programme record in the system designated for this - 6.2.
+The DE Programme consists of the following components: transferable, research-related and discipline-related skills courses The Board for Doctorates will specify further requirements concerning the size and scope of these components. - 6.3.
+In very exceptional cases, the Board for Doctorates can award an exemption from taking a component or course in the DE Programme.
+The doctoral candidate must submit a request to this effect within twelve months of the Doctoral Programme's start to the Faculty Graduate School director. - 6.4.
 In very exceptional cases, the Board for Doctorates can award full dispensation from taking the DE Programme.
-A request to this effect must be submitted by the doctoral candidate within four months of the start of the Doctoral Programme to the director of the Faculty Graduate School.
-The Board for Doctorates can specify further requirements concerning the maximum scope of the dispensation.
+The doctoral candidate must submit a request to this effect within four months of the Doctoral Programme start to the Faculty Graduate School director.
+The Board for Doctorates can specify further requirements concerning the maximum scope of this dispensation.